RWJF Health & Society Seed Grant Program

 to the guidelines laid out by RWJF*

 This is a competitive grant program with a limited amount of funding available.
 It is open to all Harvard University faculty and affiliated post-doctoral research scholars.
 Students are not eligible to apply for these funds.
-If you are unsure about your eligibility please contact Laura Price at email@example.com.
+PIs must have a Harvard appointment.
+If you are unsure about your eligibility please contact Laura Price at firstname.lastname@example.org.